 As the process of destruction of breakwaters by waves was not all that clear, further analysis was undertaken by the author, focussed on the worst possible wave conditions, considering that they will eventually occur in the long term.
 In other cases, an approach based on a “design wave” must be used.

-Vitruvius‘s “de Architectura” dated around 20 BC, is the only ancient text left about maritime construction methods.
+Vitruvius‘s “de Architectura” dated around 20 BC, is the major ancient text left about maritime construction methods.
 Unfortunately, no drawings are available, so that his descriptions are not all that clear to us.
 The three of his methods are considered here in some detail with help of various sketches prepared by previous architects and engineers.

 See: OLESON, J. et al. “Building for Eternity”, 2014 .

-See also: http://www.romanconcrete.com/romanconcrete.htm .
+See also: http://www.romanconcrete.com/romanconcrete.htm ,